Back to Blog

 Timeframe: When To Expect Your New Card

-Typically, you’ll receive your replacement within 30 days.
-If it doesn’t arrive in that window, follow up using the same method you used to request it.
+Your replacement card typically arrives within 30 days.
+If it doesn't arrive in that window, follow up using the same method you used to request it.
+In the meantime, you can print an official temporary copy from your MyMedicare.gov account.

 Stay Protected and Informed